rOpenGov/regions/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## This release is a minor release
 This submission is a minor relase that only contains good coding practices, compatibility with tidyverse 1.0+ and documentation improvements.

+This is a resubmission, because while all Github, rhub, and local tests passed, on CRAN one vignette did not build because of a short lapse of the Eurostat server (the data was not downloaded from the API.)
+This affected only one build.

+The re-written vignette tries up to 5 times, with one second intervalls, to receive a small JSON format response from the Eurostat server.
+With many years of experience working with the Eurostat API, such server outages are very infrequent and usually do not last longer than a fraction of the second.